pforret/jekyll.forret.com/_posts/2005/2005-12-02-lets-get-rid-of-podkeywordcom.md

 ### Who is behind podkeyword?

 Some research shows that a George Lambert from Nashua (NH) is the owner of podkeyword.com (registered in Oct 2004).
-He also has Goldenware Travel Technologies (goldenware.com), providing airline timetable services (so he&#8217;s used to repackaging other people&#8217;s data).
+He also has Goldenware Travel Technologies (goldenware.com), providing airline timetable services (so he's used to repackaging other people's data).
 Another of his projects is cashcowmarketingplan.com, a spam-infested blog on _&#8220;getting rich quick on the Internet&#8221;_.
 This is worrying!

-### Let&#8217;s get rid of podkeyword
+### Let's get rid of podkeyword

 Here is what has to be done:

 by every podcaster
 :   check if you are affected: search for your podcast to see if it has been hijacked:
-    on [iTunes](http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewGenre?id=26): subscribe to your own feed because you won&#8217;t be able to see the actual feed URL unless you&#8217;re subcribed.
-If it&#8217;s a podkeyword URL, click the &#8220;Report a concern&#8221; button and tell Apple this is a wrong feed URL, give them the right one.
+    on [iTunes](http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewGenre?id=26): subscribe to your own feed because you won't be able to see the actual feed URL unless you're subcribed.
+If it's a podkeyword URL, click the &#8220;Report a concern&#8221; button and tell Apple this is a wrong feed URL, give them the right one.
     on [Yahoo](http://podcasts.yahoo.com/): search for it and if both your real feed and the podkeyword feed are present (I found 2 podkeyword feeds for my own podcast), give the hijacked ones a bad review (give it 1 star and write a review about the hijack)

 by every podcast directory/search engine (iTunes, Yahoo, you listening?)